delveccj/experiential_container_based_learning/Lab 2 - More With OpenAI API/description.md

 _____________________________________________________________________________________________

-Project: Examination of OpenAI's Whisper API
+**Project**: Examination of OpenAI's Whisper API

-Created By: Justin Del Vecchio
+**Created By**: Justin Del Vecchio

-Date Created: February 4, 2024
+**Date Created**: February 4, 2024

-Version: 1.0
+**Version**: 1.0

-Target Community of Interest: ACME Corp's project planning management.
+**Target Community of Interest**: ACME Corp's project planning management.

 ________________________

-Research Goal: Determine the feasibility of calling and using the OpenAI's Whisper API .
+**Research Goal**: Determine the feasibility of calling and using the OpenAI's Whisper API .
 Evaluate the quality of the generated voice transcription.

-Summary: We will use the Whisper API.
+**Summary**: We will use the Whisper API.
 It will be called with Java using HTTP connections.
 We will supply a sample audio file.
 We will generate the transcription.
 We will perform a basic examination to determine if the transcription has good precision.

 Our target systems only support up through Java 17.
 Our target system is the ZyBook advanced lab environment.

-References:
+**References**:

 The OpenAI Whisper API implementation is found here: